-Lifeline alarms are already helping 1.7 million people stay safe at home and they can do the same for you or your loved one.
-The pendant alarm is quick and easy to install and is simple for our customers to use.
+Lifeline Alarms are already helping 1.7 million people stay safe at home and they can do the same for you or your loved one.
+The Lifeline Alarm is quick and easy to install and is simple for our customers to use.

 To order your personal alarm for the elderly you can either visit our website, or call us for free on 0800 999 0400.
 A member of our customer services team will be happy to help with any questions you may have.

 Editor's Note: This post was originally published in January 2015 and has been updated to include up-to-date facts regarding current NHS issues.